jwhendershott/DateNight/README.md

 https://jwhendershott.github.io/NightOut/

-A browser based application that generates a random brewry location and event based on the user's specific city using the ticketmaster API and Open Brewery DB API.
+A browser based application that generates a random brewery location and event based on the user's specific city using the ticketmaster API and Open Brewery DB API.

 * Mobile rsponsive
 * Displays location and contact information for Breweries